RexStrider/Civic-Initiative/README.md

 # Civic-Initiative

-Look up the US representatives and learn something about them while you're at it.
+Search for US representatives and display their public contact information and social media channels.

 ## Description